ragnarlotus/vue-flux-docs/src/v6/components/flux-wrapper.md

 ## Description

 A wrapper component for special needs like in some transitions.
-Sets `overwrite` as `false` by default.
+Sets CSS style `overflow` as `hidden` by default.

-## Attibutes
+## Attributes

 ### css